boto/boto3/docs/source/guide/quickstart.rst

 ==========
 Getting started with Boto 3 is easy, but requires a few steps.

+.. important:: On January 10th, 2020, Boto 3 will no longer support
+   Python 2.6 or Python 3.3.
+After this date, Boto 3 will require Python 2.7, Python 3.4, or a later version to successfully use Boto 3.
+For more information, see
+   *Using Boto 3 with Python 2.6 or Python 3.3*
+   later in this topic, and the
+   `deprecation announcement in this blog post <https://aws.amazon.com/blogs/developer/deprecation-of-python-2-6-and-python-3-3-in-botocore-boto3-and-the-aws-cli/>`_.

 Installation
 ------------
 Install the latest Boto 3 release via :command:`pip`::